AnoukSmet/Dog-Health-Tracker/README.md

 I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with a color scheme that matches the atmosphere of a Health Tracker.
 For this website I have deciced to keep design simple, meaning I opted for a white background color with some light gray for the profile and logs.
-I have added some color for the buttons to make the design more visually appealing to the user.
+I have added some color (blue) for the buttons, navigation bar and footer to make the design more visually appealing to the user.
+The reason for this is that for this project, the functionality is much more important and as there are a lot of functionalities I don't want to distract the user with overwhelming colors.

 <a></a>